Muscle fatigue: Lactic acid

 It was once believed that lactic acid build-up was the cause of muscle fatigue.
 The assumption was lactic acid had a "pickling" effect on muscles, inhibiting their ability to contract.
 Though the impact of lactic acid on performance is now uncertain, it may assist or hinder muscle fatigue.

 Produced as a by-product of fermentation, lactic acid can increase intracellular acidity of muscles.
 This can lower the sensitivity of contractile apparatus to Ca2+ but also has the effect of increasing cytoplasmic Ca2+ concentration through an inhibition of the chemical pump that actively transports calcium out of the cell.
 This counters inhibiting effects of potassium on muscular action potentials.
 Lactic acid also has a negating effect on the chloride ions in the muscles, reducing their inhibition of contraction and leaving potassium ions as the only restricting influence on muscle contractions, though the effects of potassium are much less than if there were no lactic acid to remove the chloride ions.
 Ultimately, it is uncertain if lactic acid reduces fatigue through increased intracellular calcium or increases fatigue through reduced sensitivity of contractile proteins to Ca2+.

 Lactic acid is now used as a measure of endurance training effectiveness and VO2 max.

 Pathology

-Muscle weakness may be due to problems with the nerve supply, neuromuscular disease (such as myasthenia gravis) or problems with muscle itself.
+Muscle fatigue may be due to problems with the nerve supply, neuromuscular disease (such as myasthenia gravis), inborn errors of metabolism (such as metabolic myopathies), or problems with muscle itself.
 The latter category includes polymyositis and other muscle disorders.